adamripley98/nalda/README.md

 - [ ] Multiple curators on the same content
 - [ ] Recommending content for users to look at
   * To begin they can be location based and random, eventually custom based on user
+- [ ] Delete a user, delete all content of that user
+- [ ] When article or listing is deleted, content is deleted from AWS

 ## Questions